 5. Support Moderate Play

-Parents and families struggling with teens addicted to video games should start by taking these five measures.
-If these methods do not help, it may be worthwhile to make an appointment with a therapist.
+Parents and families struggling with teens who they believe are addicted to video games should start by taking these five measures.
+If these methods do not help,make an appointment with a therapist.
 Quick and decisive intervention is necessary to address the underlying conditions that cause addiction.